NDU-CSC325/hw2/Readme.md

+# Homework 2

+This assignment has __three parts__, described below.
+Before getting to the questions we tackle logistic issues.

+## Autograding

+To kickstart the autograder, add a comment starting with '/eval' in the pull request "Feedback".
+It takes a few (about 5) minutes for the autograder to finish.
+During that time __refrain__ from committing to your repository.
+The autograder will commit the results to the "reports" folder in the root directory.
+This commit will be shown in the pull request with a __commit message__ containing, either your total grade or if your code doesn't compile, "BUILD_FAILED".

+You can keep updating as many times as you want, until the deadline.
+However, i prefer if you do most of the updating on your local computer.
+Once you are confident of your results commit to your Github repository and trigger the autograder.

+I reserve the right to limit the number of "/eval"s (not the number commits) you can trigger.
+Generally, it would be at least 10.

+__IMPORTANT__: since the augograder adds/updates files in you repository when you _push_ changes from your local computer you might get a message saying that there are changes on the remote you need to incorporate first.
+In that case do a _pull_ before a _push_.

 # Problem 1 (25pts)
 A driver needs to go from city A to city B at a distance _distanceToB_.
 Along the way there are _n_ fuel stations.
 At each station the driver has to decide whether to refuel the tank or not.
 When the tank is full the car can travel a distance _distanceOnFull_.
 Devise a greedy algorithm to select the minimum number of stations where the driver needs to refuel.